When do children become entitled to Nursery education?

 What is the entitlement?

-From September the Government is introducing 30 hours of free childcare for eligible parents, the structure of our sessions will be as follows:
+The Government has introduced 30 hours of free childcare for eligible parents, the structure of our sessions will be as follows:

 15 hour Nursery entitlement